Optimization landscapes of variational quantum algorithms: Introduction

-Moreover, a deep connection between optimization landscape topology and quantum distinguishability is uncovered that the emergence of FTs is closely linked to the loss of distinguishability among the states and/or operators.
-When both sets are perfectly distinguishable, we prove that FTs formed by reconcilable critical points are always absent.
-Supported by numerical evidence, we further conjecture that the optimization landscape with $M\geq 1$ is trap-free under the perfect distinguishability condition.
-These results not only provides a physical interpretation of landscape complexity but also suggests alternative strategies to mitigate FTs through problem setting designs.
+Moreover, a deep connection is uncovered between optimization landscape topology and the distinguishability of states and observables in the multi-term objective function.
+When both sets are assumed perfectly distinguishable, it is proven in Theorem~\ref{theo4} that FTs formed by simultaneous critical points are always absent.
+Supported with strong numerical evidence, it is further conjectured that the optimization landscape with $M\geq 1$ is trap-free under the perfect distinguishability condition.
+This reveals that the emergence of FTs is necessarily attributed to the loss of distinguishability.
+More fundamentally, it is shown that the emergence of FTs is rooted in incompatibility of the spectral ordering generated by different objective terms.
+These results not only provide a physical interpretation of landscape complexity but also suggest alternative strategies to mitigate FTs through problem setting designs.

-Finally, several implications of our results are noted, and the connection between FTs and barren plateaus~\cite{McClean2018} is also discussed.
+Finally, implications and generalizations of our results are noted, the connection between FTs and frustration in condensed matter systems~\cite{Leon2010} is discussed, and the distinction between FTs and barren plateaus~\cite{McClean2018} is also clarified.

-The rest of this work is structured as follows.
-Section~\ref{sec2} introduces necessary preliminaries about the optimization landscape of the objective function~(\ref{fun1}), and Section~\ref{sec3} presents a complete framework for analysis of optimization landscapes.
-In Sec.~\ref{sec4}, we explore the existence of FTs, with a focus on reconcilable critical points.
-Finally, discussions and concluding remarks are given in Sec.~\ref{sec5} and Sec.~\ref{sec6}, respectively.
+The remainder of this paper is organized as follows.
+Section~\ref{sec2} gives a brief introduction to the optimization landscape of the objective function~(\ref{fun1}) and establishes the landscape equivalence between the objective~(\ref{fun1}) and~(\ref{Uloss}), under Assumptions~\ref{assm1} and~\ref{assm2}.
+Section~\ref{sec3} presents a complete framework for analyzing optimization landscapes and revisits the single-term case.
+In Sec.~\ref{sec4}, the established framework is further applied to study the general optimization landscape, with an emphasis on simultaneous critical points, and the existence of FTs is explored.
+Finally, discussions and concluding remarks are provided in Sec.~\ref{sec5} and Sec.~\ref{sec6}, respectively.